Gumunso: Formation

-During the Ordovician era, the Taebaek region was originally underseas, with organisms like coral depositing limestone that would form today's Gumunso.
-Some time after, the sea became isolated, and became extreme salty as it dried up.
-Because of this, rectangular imprints left by salt crystals are present on the rocks.
+During the Ordovician era, the Taebaek region was underseas, with organisms like coral depositing limestone that would form today's Gumunso.
+When the sea became isolated from the rest of the ocean, it dried up, becoming extremely salty in the process.
+Rectangular imprints left by salt crystals can be found today in Gumunso.

 Additionally, around Gumunso, sedimentary rocks can be found which were deposited during the Paleozoic Era, approximately 520 to 460 million years ago.
-Geological structures like trilobite fossils and stromatolites can be seen.
+Features like trilobite fossils and stromatolites can be seen.
 Further upstream is the Jigunsan Formation, which contains abundant fossils.
-In 2000, calathid fossils was discovered in the Gumunso-adjacent Makgol Formation, the first to be found in the Korean peninsula.
+In 2000, calathid fossils were discovered in the Gumunso-adjacent Makgol Formation, the first to be found in the Korean peninsula.

-From 30000 to 70000 years ago, Hwangjicheon used to have an extremely sharp rightward bend where today's Gumunso would be, eroding the limestone.
-The stream formed an Ω-shaped (or horseshoe-shaped) meander and deposited well-rounded gravel with interbedded sand.
-Dating shows that this sedimentary layer lasted for the aforementioned years.
-From 30000 to 10000 years ago, 40000 years of erosion has opened a small channel in through the limestone in Gumunso, reducing the flow to the meander.
-This was reflected by smaller pebbles being present in the deposits of that time.
-Around 30000 years ago, the hole was fully formed, and the weakened meander disappeared completely, becoming a swamp.
-Today, this abandoned channel consists of farmlands and is called 사군다리.
+The hole was formed as a result of erosion.
+Around 30,000–70,000 years ago, the stream formed an Ω-shaped meander, sharply turning right at Gumunso instead of passing through it.
+Eventually, the erosion carved a small channel through the limestone, reducing the flow to the meander.
+Ten thousand years later, the hole was fully formed, and the weakened meander dried up.
+Today, the land where the meander used to be consists of farmlands, forming a region called sagundari (사군다리).